malolasimman/ECEN-5823-Final-Project-Smart-Light-System/questions/Assignment4-I2CLoadPowerManagementPart2.md

 5. Given the average current per period from Q1, calculate the operating time of the system for a 1000mAh battery? - ignoring battery manufacturers, efficiencies and battery derating - just a first-order calculation.
-   <br>Answer (in hours): average current per period is 20.20uA, which is equivalent to 0.0202mA
+   <br>Answer (in hours): The average current per period is 20.20uA, which is equivalent to 0.0202mA
-                         so for operating time of the system for a 1000mAh battery is 1000/0.0202 = 49504.9504 hours. therefore operatime of the battery is 49504.9504 hours.
+                         so the operating time of the system for a 1000mAh battery is 1000/0.0202 = 49504.9504 hours. therefore operating time of the system for a 1000mAh battery is 49504.9504 hours.